matipan/matipan.github.io/content/posts/exploring-dagger-streamlining-ci-cd-pipelines-with-code.md

 In summary, we want to build a reproducible way to:
 * build and package our service
 * run unit tests
-* run integration tests that require the service and its dependencies to be running
+* run end to end tests that require the service and its dependencies to be running

 So that we can then build a CI process that integrates all of it.